DeKalb Opens Arts DeKalb, Marking a New Era for Culture, Community, and Creativity

 Now in its 42nd year, the rodeo continues to grow.

 Alongside the competition, the organization has launched Soul Country Rodeo Weekend.
 This event pairs the rodeo with a national music competition to discover emerging country music talent.
 But Cunningham says the future of the rodeo ultimately belongs to the next generation.
 “We’re preparing the next school of leaders,” she said.
-These are leaders who will carry the Bill Pickett legacy forward.
-They are the leaders who will keep telling the story.
-And they will make sure the next little boy who walks into a rodeo arena can still look out at the dirt, the horses, and the riders and say with wonder: “There are real Black cowboys and cowgirls.”
+These are leaders who will carry the Bill Pickett legacy forward—and make sure the next little boy who walks into a rodeo arena can still look out and say with wonder: “There are real Black cowboys and cowgirls.”

 Agricenter International Showplace Theater – 7777 Walnut Grove Rd, Memphis, TN